Why we oppose development at Shortlands Farm

 This scheme would push urban sprawl deeper into Normandy, cutting through the green spaces that link our village to the wider landscape.
 It sits less than 300 metres from the Thames Basin Heaths SPA and Ash to Brookwood Heaths SSSI, placing additional pressure on these nationally important habitats.
 The site currently acts as floodwater storage and supports a range of wildlife including reptiles, bats, birds, and pollinators, values that would be diminished by development.

-The developer needs a 20% biodiversity net gain (BNG) but will achieve it by paying to offset ecological damage elsewhere, leaving Wyke poorer in nature.
+The developer needs a 20% Biodiversity Net Gain (BNG) but will only achieve this by paying to offset the ecological damage elsewhere, leaving Wyke poorer in nature.

 Gleeson Land Ltd and Nathaniel Lichfield & Partners, based in Sheffield and London, have no roots here and no stake in preserving the heritage, landscapes, or community they would permanently alter.